Thursday, November 25, 2010

 gated community, and a few kids will come to claim

-treats.
+their treats.
 I have an overfilled pot of candy waiting--

 and maybe, a trick or two…